ms-jpq/coq_nvim/docs/PERF.md

 `coq.nvim` takes advantage of this by processing additional rows of data into the `sqlite3` cache.

-Naturally, these background tasks are also interruptable.
+Naturally, these background tasks are also interruptible.

 ### Deadline optimization